Yulljie/My_Arch_Configration/README.md

 No more edit.

 ### Dependences
-Hyprland Hypr Hyprlock Hyprpaper Sway kitty foot nautilus dolphin pavucontrol waybar wofi fcitx5
+Hyprland Hypr Hyprlock Hyprpaper Sway kitty foot nautilus dolphin pavucontrol waybar wofi fcitx5 ... and more???